-The form and amount of director compensation is determined by the Board upon the recommendation of the Human Resources Committee.
-In doing so, the Board and the Human Resources Committee are guided by the following principles:
+The form and amount of director compensation is determined by the Board.
+In doing so, the Board is guided by the following principles:

-- Director compensation should be comparable to compensation of directors of companies of similar size, complexity and industry; - Director compensation should align the interests of directors with those of the shareholders; and - The structure of Director compensation should be transparent.
+- Director compensation should be comparable to compensation of directors of companies of similar size, complexity and industry; - Director compensation should align the interests of directors with those of the stockholders; and - The structure of director compensation should be transparent.